az15240/az15240.github.io/index.md

 ## About Me

-- I am a second-year undergraduate student in Computer Science at the University of Washington, working with [Gilbert Bernstein](https://gilbertbernstein.com/) and as a member of the [PLSE](https://uwplse.org/) lab.
+- I am a third-year undergraduate student in Computer Science at the University of Washington, working with [Gilbert Bernstein](https://gilbertbernstein.com/) and as a member of the [PLSE](https://uwplse.org/) lab.
-- I am currently interning at [Amazon Web Services AI Shanghai Lablet](https://www.amazonaws.cn/en/ailab/), where I am working on the popular [Deep Graph Library (DGL) framework](https://dgl.ai/).
+- Previously, I did my internship at [Amazon Web Services AI Shanghai Lablet](https://www.amazonaws.cn/en/ailab/), where I am working on the popular [Deep Graph Library (DGL) framework](https://dgl.ai/).
 - **I am actively seeking summer internships and research opportunities for 2025.** Please feel free to reach out.
 - Although early in my academic journey, I have broad interests in programming languages, computer graphics, theory of computing, and machine learning.
 - Before college, I grew up in Wuhan, China.
 I was fortunate to attend Wuhan Foreign Languages School for middle school and Wuhan Britain-China School for high school; the experiences at both schools have given me the perspective and courage to study abroad.